EasySensors/easyPIRmultisensorsBox2/README.md

  - Dualoptiboot bootloader.
 Implements over the air (OTA) firmware update ability
  - FTDI  header for programming
  - Reverse polarity protection.
- - Arduino pins A0 A1 pads on PCB for any special needs.
+ - Arduino pins A0 A1 have pads on PCB for any special needs.
  - PIR triggers hardware interrupt 1